 Bruised ribs symptoms

-The most obvious symptom of a bruised rib or contusion will be a sudden pain on impact.
-The patient may experience pain on breathing or may feel winded.
+The most obvious symptom of a bruised rib or contusion will be sudden pain on impact.
+The patient may experience pain in breathing or may feel winded.
 Bruising can appear over the following hours and the ribs will most likely be tender to touch.
 Coughing or sneezing can also be painful.

-Seek medical attention to rule out rib fractures and complications such as pneumothorax or collapsed lung.
+Seek medical attention to rule out rib fractures and complications such as pneumothorax or a collapsed lung.
 Rest is important to allow the tissues to heal.
 Applying Cold therapy can help reduce pain and swelling.
 Bruised ribs tend to heal by themselves in a week or two.
 Padding the injured area with tape can add some protection.
 A doctor may prescribe anti-inflammatory medication to ease pain and inflammation, making normal breathing more comfortable.